gheenie/fun-pokemon-battler/README.md

 Using the Object Oriented Programming skills you've learned this week, we want you to implement a Pokemon battle game!

-For those of you undamiliar with Pokemon, you could try to think about it as people (trainers) who have pets (Pokemon), but only have room for 6 pets at a time.
+For those of you unfamiliar with Pokemon, you could try to think about it as people (trainers) who have pets (Pokemon), but only have room for 6 pets at a time.

 These people are also a bit strange, and they get their pets into fights with other people's pets in the park for no reason at all...